 When potting, start them in a damp peat/soil mix.
 Caladiums like a slightly acid soil pH (5.5 - 6.2).
 Once they sprout, move into indirect light.

 To start caladiums indoors for outdoor planting, pot the tubers about 4 - 6 weeks before your last frost date.
 Wait until the soil warms to plant outdoors.
 Peat pots will make transplanting easier on the plants.

-Winter Care in Cold Zones: If grown outdoors in a cold climate, they can be considered annuals or you will need to dig and store the tubers over winter.
+Winter Care in Cold Zones: If grown outdoors in a cold climate, they can either be considered annuals or you will need to dig and store the tubers over winter.
 Do not wait for them to be hit by frost.

 Division: You can divide your Caladium tubers in the spring, to create more plants.
-Cut the tuber into sections that each contain at least one eye or knob and pot or plant as normal.
+Cut the tuber into sections that each contains at least one eye or knob and pot or plant as normal.

 Although Caladiums are carefree growers, they can be subject to the following problems if growing conditions are not ideal.

 - Tuber rot (especially if planted outdoors in cold, wet soil)

 Indoor plants should be monitored for aphids and spider mites.